realm/realm-MultiUserTasksTutorial/README.md

 At this point, we've created a login system, and defined the data models (`Task` and `TaskList`) that we'll use to represent our data and sync with the RealmTasks apps.

 Your app should now build and run---although so far it doesn't do much, it will show you to login panel you just configured:

 <center> <img src="/Graphics/TaskLoginView.png"  width="310" height="552" /></center>

+NOPE DOES NOT RUN YET BECAUSE WE HAVE NOT DEFINED THE OTHER VC

 Click the stop button to terminate the app, and we will continue with the rest of the changes needed to create our Realm Tasks app.